NetFreak85/ShowFabric/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the BBVA Next Technologies License.
-See `LICENSE` for more information.
+Do whatever you want with the script.
+I created for helping the Cisco Community

 <!-- CONTACT -->
 ## Contact